This is the current news about centrifugal pump set slipage|how does slip affect pump

 How do you Decrease Slip?
 When sizing positive displacement pumps, our guidelines is to keep slip under 15% of the desired flow rate.
 One option to achieve this is to …

-centrifugal pump set slipage|what is slip pump
+centrifugal pump set slipage|how does slip affect pump